 The steps created by TruClient - Web protocol use web terminology such as “Click” and “Link”:

 You can monitor device performance measurements during the test run.
 These measurements include:

 - Memory consumed by the application

-By correlating the transaction response time and the performance measurements in the Analysis module, you will gain insight into why the application suffers from performance degradation under certain situations.
+By correlating the transaction response time and the performance measurements in the Analysis module, you can gain insight into why the application's performance suffers in certain situations.

-In most environments, the backend system is identical for all front-end systems.
-For example, the database and application server is serving both the web site and the mobile application.
-The best practice is to generate load on the backend using a LoadRunner Professional protocol such as Web – HTTP/HTML or TruClient - Web, and at the same time, run a single user on each device you want to test, using the TruClient – Native Mobile protocol.
+In most environments, the back-end system is identical for all front-end systems.
+For example, the database and application server are serving both the web site and the mobile application.
+The best practice is to generate load on the back-end using a LoadRunner Professional protocol such as Web – HTTP/HTML or TruClient - Web, and at the same time, run a single user on each device you want to test, using the TruClient – Native Mobile protocol.